mozilla/blurts-server/README.md

 This emulates HIBP notifying our API that a new breach was found.
 Our API will then add it to the (emulated) pubsub queue.

-### This pubsub queue will be consumed by this cron job, which is responsible for looking up and emailing impacted users:
+### This pubsub queue will be consumed by this cron job, which is responsible for looking up and emailing impacted users

 ```sh
 NODE_ENV="development" npm run dev:cron:breach-alerts